Academics

 Non-Native Speakers of English: Students admitted to the university who are graduates from non-U.S. high schools and whose first language is not English are required to take the English Placement Test before the beginning of their first semester of enrollment as students at Iowa State.
 This requirement includes freshmen as well as those who have transferred credit from other institutions.
 The test is administered by the English Department and is offered before the beginning of each semester.
 Students whose performance on this placement examination is satisfactory will follow the regular university communication proficiency requirements.
 Students who have deficiencies will enroll in special English classes, as determined by the test results.

-U.S. Diversity and International Perspective Requirements
+U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspective Requirements

 Students will be able to: